- Heart Conditions

 Cancer is a disease of the cells that make up the organs and tissue of the body.
 Lung cancer develops when cells become abnormal and grow out of control.
 Over time they form a clump, also known as a tumour.
 Lung cancer develops in the tubes that carry air in and out of the lungs (your airways).
 It can grow within the lung, and it can spread outside the lung.

-Lung cancer is the second most common cancer diagnosed in the UK after breast cancer.
+Lung cancer is the third most common cancer diagnosed in the UK and accounts for approximately 13% of all cancers.
 Over 41,000 people were diagnosed with lung cancer in 2008, and there an estimated 1.61 million new cases worldwide.

 The principal cause of lung cancer is smoking.
 It is responsible for an estimated 9 out of 10 cases diagnosed.
 Although the more you smoke, the higher the risk of developing lung cancer, the key factor is the length of time that you have been smoking.